-Few realise the UK VAT system can precisely identify, at the point of sale, the major powerful global interests skewing our food system.
-Here’s how it is:
+Few realise the UK VAT system can precisely identify, at the point of sale, the major powerful global interests skewing our food system, costing us and the earth.

 In 1940, Britain was at war, under siege.
 Dependent on imports (70% then in the case of food, currently ~40%), there were shortages everywhere.